Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/README.md

 Please feel free to raise an [issue on GitHub](https://github.com/Open-CMSIS-Pack/Open-CMSIS-Pack/issues) to start the discussion about your proposal.

-We are in the early days and discuss proposals which we are dividing into 5 work streams with a dedicated label:
+We discuss proposals which we are dividing into 5 work streams with a dedicated label:

 - **Core Library Components** - common libraries that are re-used across a range of tools.
 The PoC Tools are the first consumers, but the library components can also be used to create commercial derivatives or inhouse tooling.
 - **Overall Project Concept** - procedures to generate packs and application software.
 We will consider complex applications such as multi-core processor systems or secure/non-secure partitions.